mongodb/docs/source/includes/access-create-user.rst

-A user must have :authaction:`createUser` :ref:`action
+A user must have the :authaction:`createUser` :ref:`action
 <security-user-actions>` on a database to create a new user on that
 database.